 The road into the village of Longsa Pasture, the highest night of the tour

 The streets of Bao Shan

 Many of the roads are perfectly sealed and bereft of traffic...

 some are not sealed - this deserted gravel road descends for forty kilometres into the valley below...

 where these fellows reside

-My first shock upon arriving in Taiwan a year ago, with the intention of crafting a tour for the less physical inclined, was the discovery that it is, in essence, one big mountain.
+My first shock upon arriving in Taiwan a year ago, with the intention of crafting a tour for the less physically inclined, was the discovery that it is, in essence, one big mountain.

-The ride draws to a conclusion in the thoroughly popular costal resort town of Kenting Street, that with it’s selection of restaurants serving pizza, burgers, and steak, and Thai to name but a few much embraced delicacies was the icing on the cake for a group of Western cyclists.
+The ride draws to a conclusion in the thoroughly popular coastal resort town of Kenting Street, that with its selection of restaurants serving pizza, burgers, and steak, and Thai to name but a few much-embraced delicacies was the icing on the cake for a group of Western cyclists.

 With this inaugural tour being a resounding success I will now make a few detail improvements and before the passing of much more time announce the dates for the next tour of Formosa.

 Many thanks to Rod, Mark, Peter & Anne, JP & Alison, Priyen, Kevin, and Mike coming along, providing the fun, and helping to make the tour a great success, looking forward to seeing you all again, hopefully before too long.